5 Trade Finance Trends Shaping Global Commerce in 2026

 Trade finance underpins much of global trade.
-As we move into the last quarter of 2025, several key trends are reshaping how businesses manage risk, access capital, and compete globally.
+As we move into the 2026, several key trends are reshaping how businesses manage risk, access capital, and compete globally.

 1. Digitalization in Trade Documentation & Process